Chapter One: The Hunt

 “The sounds I make may drive away more customers than they attract.”

 “Live entertainment brings people in.
 Doesn’t matter how good it is.”

 “Well, thanks for the vote of confidence, but...”

 “Entertainment gets free beers.”

 I raised my glass then, drained the last bit of stout.

 “In that case, you’ve got yourself some ‘entertainment,’ such as it is.”

 She smiled again, yelled, “Luis!”
 And beckoned to my server.
 Then she went to her station, a stool behind a tiny desk with the sign “Hostess” propped up on top.
 A little after that, Luis returned with a fresh Guinness.
-I was into a mainly instrumental take on “Late November” by then (I might’ve been humming a little, but couldn’t recall the lyrics of Miss Denny’s mad and moody myth).
+I was into a mainly instrumental take on “Late November” by then (I might’ve been humming a little, unable to recall all the lyrics of Miss Denny’s mad and moody myth).
 Only two customers seemed to be paying any attention to my struggle with the guitar-strings.
 They smiled, tossed asides toward each other, sometimes tapped feet.

 Unhappy with my sad efforts, I returned the guitar to its case, packed it away.